-Home and community-based services are defined as Title XIX Medicaid-funded services provided to individuals with intellectual disabilities who, without these services, would require services in an ICF/IID.
-These services will provide health, social, and related support needed to ensure optimal functioning of an individual with an intellectual disability within a community setting.
+Home and Ceommunity-Bbased Services (HCBS) under the Home and Community-Based Living at Home (LAH) Waiver for persons with Intellectual Disabilities are defined as Title XIX Medicaid-funded services provided to individuals with intellectual disabilities who, without these services, would require services in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID).
+These HCBS under the LAH Waiver services will provide health, social, and related support needed to ensure optimal functioning of an individuals with an intellectual disabilitiesy within a community setting.
 The operating agency may provide or subcontract for any services provided in this waiver.
-To qualify for Medicaid reimbursement each individual service must be necessary to prevent institutionalization.
+To qualify for Medicaid reimbursement each individual HCBS service must be necessary to prevent institutionalization.
 Each provider of services must have a signed provider contract, meet provider qualifications and comply with all applicable state and federal laws and regulations.
-Services that are reimbursable through Medicaid's EPSDT Program shall not be reimbursed as waiver services.
-The specific services available as part of home and communitybased services are:
+Services that are reimbursable through Medicaid's EPSDT Program shall not be reimbursed as HCBS under the LAH Waiver services.
+The following are specific HCBS services available under the LAH Waiver part of home and community-based services are: